 In case of any symptoms (fever, cough, loss of smell and taste): quarantine yourself immediately and ask to contact the closest health center/doctor.

-While staying at a homestay, whilst CHN has endeavored to prepare and train the communities hosts to take every precaution to reduce the risks of passing on the COVID virus, do not be shy to help your hosts understand the risks if you see anything that you consider does not meet the higher degree of safety.
-Similarly, you should take care and be willing to follow requests from your homestay family to take care and observe these guidelines.
+While staying at a homestay, CHN has endeavored to prepare and train the community hosts to take every precaution to reduce the risks of passing on the COVID-19 virus.
+Do not be shy to help your hosts understand the risks if you see anything that you consider does not meet the higher degree of safety.
+Similarly, you should take care and be willing to follow requests from your homestay family to observe these guidelines.

-CHN in coordination with Traditional Comfort, Dr. Shovita Shrestha Dhakal, PhD(Microbiology) Microbiologist TU Teaching Hospital, Presenting health and safety guidelines to the trainers, and RMT have developed post-COVID operation guidelines and training programs for the Community members in our Network to prepare for post covid operations and preparing to provide practical training to the communities.
+CHN, in coordination with Traditional Comfort, Dr. Shovita Shrestha Dhakal, PhD(Microbiology), Microbiologist TU Teaching Hospital, Presented health and safety guidelines to the trainers, and RMT developed post-COVID operation guidelines and training programs for the Community members in our Network to prepare for post-COVID operations and prepare to provide practical training to the communities.